colinfike/mimic/README.md

 ## Limitations

 Currently this is in a limited v1.0 state.
 The only processing done on the input is downcasing everything.
 There could be undefined behavior with certain inputs.
 There is no weighting on how frequently a suffix occurs after a specific prefix, they are all weighted equal at the moment when generating a sentence.
+Currently delimited by spaces, not customizable at this time.